lofar-astron/PyBDSF/doc/source/process_image.rst

         pixels) inside which the aperture flux is measured for each source.
         The aperture is centered on the centroid of the source.
 Errors are calculated from the mean of the rms map inside the aperture.

+    aperture_posn
+        This parameter is a string (default is ``'centroid'``) that sets the how the aperture is positioned relative to the source.
+If 'centroid', the aperture is centered on the source centroid.
+        If 'peak', the aperture is centered on the source peak.
+If aperture=None (i.e., no aperture radius is specified), this parameter is ignored.

     blank_zeros
         This parameter is a Boolean (default is ``False``).
 If ``True``, all